jonmountjoy/heroku-force-workbook-demo/README.md

 ## Running locally

+Create a Salesforce Connected App with a callback URL of `http://localhost:5000/auth/salesforce/callback` (see below)

 Create a `.env` file.
-Place you Salesforce key and secret in the file, like so:
+Place you Salesforce key and secret from the Salesforce Connected App in the file, together with a cookie secret, like so:

+    SECRET=some_random_string
     SALESFORCE_KEY=3M234234234234234324234234324323242334324342343q234Zw.IS
     SALESFORCE_SECRET=524444444444468